terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Should you derive your IT Strategy from your Business Strategy.md

 date:: [[Fri, 24.09.2021]]
-title:: @Should you derive your IT Strategy from your Business Strategy?
-Probably not too much. item-type:: [[blogPost]] access-date:: 2022-05-12T14:22:47Z original-title:: Should you derive your IT Strategy from your Business Strategy?
+title:: @Should you derive your IT Strategy from your Business Strategy item-type:: [[blogPost]] access-date:: 2022-05-12T14:22:47Z original-title:: Should you derive your IT Strategy from your Business Strategy?
 Probably not too much.